jorisvink/gospel/README.md

 ```

 If you want to disable p2p tunnels, you can set **p2p-enabled** to 0.
 This
-is useful if you want to only use cathedrals as relay to hide your location
+is useful if you want to use cathedrals as a relay to hide your location
 from the people you are talking with.

 ```